maxwelltsai/DeepGalaxy/README.md

 - `--num-camera`: the number of camera positions to use for data augmentation.
 An integer from 1 to 14 is acceptable.
 - `-d`: datasets to use for training.
 To use all datasets stored in the HDF5 file, type `s_*`.
 To include datasets only with size ratio of 1.5, type `s_1.5_*`, and so on.
 - `--noise`: mitigating overfitting by imposing a random Gaussian noise.
 This argument specifies the standard derivation of the noise.
+- `-m`: Reshuffle the training/testing dataset every `-m` epochs.
+This option is useful in distributed training, since a compute node will only load a fraction of the full dataset.
+If `-m` is set to 0, the training/testing data is loaded only once during the initialization phase of the code, and a compute node will never be able to see the data on other nodes.
+If `-m` is set to an integer larger than 0, it will trigger the data loading pipeline every `-m` epochs, allowing a node to access data that are previous on other nodes.

 ### Training on a single node.